Welcome to SOJOURN

 We are your home on the journey to full inclusion.

-The Southern Jewish Resource Network for Gender & Sexual Diversity (SOJOURN) is the American South's resource for Jewish & LGBTQ+ programming, education, support, and advocacy.
-Our mission is to empower communities to advance and celebrate gender and sexual diversity across the South.
+The Southern Jewish Resource Network for Gender & Sexual Diversity (SOJOURN)'s mission is to empower communities to advance and celebrate gender and sexual diversity across the South.

 EDUCATION